esimmons1/ASCIICylinder/README.md

 Why I made it:
 --------------------------------------
 Wanted to share ASCII cylinder with friends and people online without downloads or dependencies.
-Brought retro terminal style ASCII art to web with modern interactivity and smooth animation.
+Brought retro terminal-style ASCII art to web with modern interactivity and smooth animation.
 Fun way to combine math, graphics, and UI design.

 ---